CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 Each contract has its own credentials so multiple text files can be created with the Base64 encoded credentials and passed as a parameter.
 The actual data files downloaded (NDJSON files) contain the contract number in the file name so they will not overwrite each other if a different contract is called.
-They will overwrite the files if the same job is run again and should be avoided because the result may have a different number of files an be confusing.
+They will overwrite the files if the same job is run again and should be avoided because the result may have a different number of files can be confusing.

 It is also important that you run the different jobs in different terminals so that each terminal will have their own environment variables defined for their job.